meilisearch/meilisearch-digitalocean/README.md

 ### 2. Select MeiliSearch snapshot

-By default DigitalOcean will propose "distributions" tab.
+By default DigitalOcean will show you the "distributions" tab.
 Select the "Snapshots" tab and look for our own MeiliSearch Debian image

 ![img](./doc/img/02.snapshot.png "Snapshot")

 ### 3. Click on show all plans

 By default, Digital Ocean propose plans that might be to expensive for our testing purposes.
-If you want to select the cheapest plan for testing, click on "show all plans" (bottom-left corner)
+If you want to select the cheapest plan for testing, click on "show all plans" (bottom-right corner)

 ![img](./doc/img/03.show-plans.png "Show all plans")